graphql-rust/juniper/docs/book/content/tracing/index.md

         self.value * another
     }

-    // Squaring is also hard but we don't know the value we squared so we can
+    // Squaring is also hard, and for the scientific needs we're interested in
-    // validate the results.
-In this case we can use `fields` argument to pass
+    // the value that was squared so we should record it.
+In this case we can
-    // additional fields, that also will be included in span.
+    // use `fields` argument to pass additional fields, that also will be
+    // included in span.
     #[instrument(fields(self.value = self.value))]
     fn square_value(&self) -> i32 {
         self.value * self.value